Skip to content

 The Bulgarian split squat brings in the single-leg element while adding a frontal-plane stability demand that neither the squat nor the deadlift fully addresses.
 It is also excellent for identifying and correcting strength asymmetries between legs.
 Load it with dumbbells or a barbell, three to four sets of four to six reps per side, and it will expose weaknesses that bilateral lifts allow the stronger leg to compensate for.

 These three exercises form the foundation.
-For cyclists looking to build their programme around this logic, the strength guide covers how to sequence and load them across a training block.
+For cyclists looking to build their programme around this logic, the strength guide covers how to sequence and load them across a training block, and the best gym exercises for cyclists breakdown adds the supporting movements (hip thrust, single-leg variations, anti-rotation core) Teel programmes alongside the big three.

 Single-leg work and why it matters